 While there are a few different room sizes to choose from, we are comparing the standard rooms in this example.
 Standard rooms in the hotel resorts include two beds and often include a day bed, comfortably fitting 5 people.
-The studio DVC rooms include a bed and a pull-out couch, making it more difficult to comfortably fit.
+The studio DVC rooms include a bed and a pull-out couch (and in some cases, a twin day bed) making it more difficult to fit more than 4 comfortably.

 Using our example, the studio rooms at Bay Lake Tower are about 300 square feet.
 A standard room at The Contemporary is 422 square feet.

-One major exception to this are the Polynesian Villas Studios which are actually bigger than the Standard Polynesian rooms.
+One major exception to this is the Polynesian Villas Studios, which are actually bigger than the Standard Polynesian rooms.
 It almost always makes more sense to book a Villas Studio than a Standard room.
 See the graphic below for a comparison.

 Let us know in the comments if you have any questions!

 - Walt Disney World Resort Hotel Suites Are Now Available To Book

 - New Summer 2021 Walt Disney World Resort Hotel Offer Now Available